moikoros/help/docs/tutorials/questions.md

 In conclusion, Byfron.
 The anticheat for only investors, will be most likely removed once Roblox's performance flops.

-Thanks to Alex for all of this information.

 ## Why do some commands need a tool?

 It simply requires a tool to function properly.